 Summary

-If anything of interest can be taken away from this article, it should be how so many artists disliked their own commercially successful songs, either from the start or from repeated requests.
+The key takeaway from this article is how many artists ended up disliking their own commercially successful songs, either from the beginning or due to repeated requests.

 Just because the videos or performances look fun, it does not mean they are fun all the time.